-Alleged Nokia Windows Phone 8 device front panel photographedAlex Wagner - Deputy Managing Editor, News Desk
+Alleged Nokia Windows Phone 8 device front panel photographedAlex Wagner - Editorial Director of News and Content

 The number of Windows Phone 8 leaks is slowly growing as inch closer to the platform's fall release, and today we've got another to add to the pile.
 This time we're looking at a front panel for a Nokia device, and at the bottom of the part where a Windows Phone's Start button is, we can see Microsoft's new Windows logo.
 Up top there's some Nokia branding as well as a hole for what is likely the device's ambient light sensor, and thanks to the ruler in the shot, we can tell that the opening for the screen itself measures around 4.3 inches in size.
 Finally, the panel is said to have come from a company named ALPS, which WPCentral notes does produce capacitive panels.